guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 ## 6. Attack surfaces of TAs

 Next, let's delve into the analysis of the TA attack surface.

+**I have to omit the demonstration of these vulnerabilities and cannot disclose their details completely due to the vulnerability disclosure policies of the Android OEMs.**

+So, in this section, I will focus on sharing my experience.

 ### 6.1 Type Confusion